Hazegard/Goauld-doc/content/en/_index.md

 ## Features

 The main agent features are:
-- Cross-platform (Windows, Linux and MacOS)
+- Cross-platform (Windows, Linux and macOS)
-- SSH encapsulation over
+- SSH encapsulation over multiple transports:
-    * Direct SSH
+  - Direct SSH
-    * TLS
+  - TLS
-    * QUIC
+  - QUIC
-    * Websocket
+  - WebSocket
-    * HTTP
+  - HTTP
-    * DNS
+  - DNS
 - Support for egress proxies, with automatic NTLM/Kerberos authentication when required by the proxy itself
 - Automatic NTLM/Kerberos application-level authentication when the targeted application requires it
-- Exposes SOCKS and HTTP proxy (that can also go through HTTP proxies)
+- Exposes SOCKS and HTTP proxies, which can themselves route through an upstream HTTP proxy
 - Full-blown interactive shell
 - Copy files via integrated SCP, Rsync or Rclone
 - Tun interface using an integrated virtual WireGuard embedded in the agent
-- Socket listening or binding on the agent
+- Agent binding: the agent can open a local port for the client to connect to
 - Agent relaying

 ## Demo